RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 - Indirect inconsistency/covering the field
   - Covering the field test def
     - inconsistency where the text or the factual operation of the laws does not generate actual conflict
-    - Where the Commonwealth has legislated in an area or “field” and intends to “cover” that field, any State legislation in that “field” will be deemed to be inconsistent.
+    - Where the Commonwealth has legislated in an area or "field" and intends to "cover" that field, any State legislation in that "field" will be deemed to be inconsistent.
     - Covering the field test elements by Isaacs J in Clyde Engineering (at 489- 490):
       - (a) Identify or characterise the field, or subject matter, that the Common-wealth law deals with and regulates.
       - (b) Ascertain whether the State law attempts to regulate a field which the Commonwealth intends to cover.
         - If there is no overlap of the fields, then no indirect inconsistency will be found.
       - (c) If the two laws do overlap, ascertain if the Commonwealth intended to cover the field – did the Commonwealth Parliament intend its law to be the only law on the subject matter in question?
-  - Identification of the “field”
+  - Identification of the "field"
-    - O’Sullivan v Noarlunga Meat (1954) 92 CLR 565 the Commonwealth and State laws at issue dealt with the use of premises for “slaughtering stock for export”
+    - O'Sullivan v Noarlunga Meat (1954) 92 CLR 565 the Commonwealth and State laws at issue dealt with the use of premises for "slaughtering stock for export"
       - The High Court in a statutory majority found that both laws concerned the same field, being the regulation of slaughtering stock for export.
-      - By considering the wider subject matter of the legislation, the regulation of abattoirs, the Court cast the “fields” as overlapping.
+      - By considering the wider subject matter of the legislation, the regulation of abattoirs, the Court cast the "fields" as overlapping.
     - Fields can be more narrow or less per case which can alter results
   - Overlapping fields: The subject matter approach
     - Ansett Transport Industries v Wardley (1980) 142 CLR 237 at 251.
-      - On the indirect inconsistency submission Ansett had argued that the Federal Pilots’ Agreement was intended to “cover the field” regarding the employment conditions of pilots or at the very least the field of the dismissal of pilots.
+      - On the indirect inconsistency submission Ansett had argued that the Federal Pilots' Agreement was intended to "cover the field" regarding the employment conditions of pilots or at the very least the field of the dismissal of pilots.
     - Commercial Radio Coffs Harbour v Fuller (1986) 161 CLR 47
-      - the Court examined whether there was “cover the field” inconsistency between the Broadcasting and Television Act 1942 (Cth) and the Environmental Planning and Assessment Act 1979 (NSW)
+      - the Court examined whether there was "cover the field" inconsistency between the Broadcasting and Television Act 1942 (Cth) and the Environmental Planning and Assessment Act 1979 (NSW)
-      - The Commonwealth found that the laws at issue were directed towards quite different purposes, and thus no encroachment into the “fields” could be found.
+      - The Commonwealth found that the laws at issue were directed towards quite different purposes, and thus no encroachment into the "fields" could be found.
     - Commonwealth and State laws are less likely to overlap when they concern objectively different subject matters
     - AMP Society v Goulden (1986) 160 CLR 330 is a case where the subject matter approach was not taken.
 - Inconsistent criminal laws
   - See lecture notes
 - Reassessing the tests
-  - some of the Justices expressly stated there was only one true test of inconsistency – the ascertainment of the Commonwealth’s intention
+  - some of the Justices expressly stated there was only one true test of inconsistency – the ascertainment of the Commonwealth's intention
   - Once direct inconsistency is found, the State law cannot be saved by seeking to demonstrate that the Commonwealth did not intend to cover the field.
     - Once s 109 is activated through a direct inconsistency, the lack of an indirect inconsistency is irrelevant.
-  - Application of the first two tests of “direct inconsistency” is normally applied predictably, though Ansett uncovered uncertainties within the “conferral of rights” test.
-We must doubt, however, whether the cover the field test ultimately is a true “test” with stable indicia producing reliable and consistent outcomes.
+  - Application of the first two tests of "direct inconsistency" is normally applied predictably, though Ansett uncovered uncertainties within the "conferral of rights" test.
+We must doubt, however, whether the cover the field test ultimately is a true "test" with stable indicia producing reliable and consistent outcomes.
 ## Week 9: Intergovernmental Immunities

 - The doctrine of implied immunities and the Engineers Case
   - Implied immunities def
-    - In the early years of Australian federation, the High Court adopted a simple solution: both governments were immune from each other’s legislation.
+    - In the early years of Australian federation, the High Court adopted a simple solution: both governments were immune from each other's legislation.
     - Rejected by Amalgamated Society of Engineers v Adelaide Steamship Co Ltd (Engineers case) (1920) 28 CLR 129
   - In cases where the legislation of one government is purporting to bind a member of the executive of the other government, a preliminary issue is whether the legislation at issue has rebutted the common law presumption of Crown (or executive) immunity
     - Early Law
-      - D’emden v Pedder (1904) 1 CLR 91, the early High Court found that a Commonwealth officer could not be obliged, under a Tasmanian statute, to pay a tax on his salary.
+      - D'emden v Pedder (1904) 1 CLR 91, the early High Court found that a Commonwealth officer could not be obliged, under a Tasmanian statute, to pay a tax on his salary.
         - established the principle that the Commonwealth and its officers were impliedly immune from State legislation
-      - Federated Amalgamated Government Railway & Tramway Service Association v New South Wales Railway Traffic Employees Association (Railway Servants’ case) (1906) 4 CLR 48
+      - Federated Amalgamated Government Railway & Tramway Service Association v New South Wales Railway Traffic Employees Association (Railway Servants' case) (1906) 4 CLR 48
         - Commonwealth award established under the Conciliation and Arbitration Act 1904 (Cth) was held not to bind a New South Wales government instrumentality in its relations with its employees.
     - Amalgamated Society of Engineers v Adelaide Steamship Co Ltd (Engineers case) (1920) 28 CLR 129
       - Facts